One of Katie Warren’s most cherished blessings are her adopted kids, nearly 4-year-old Wilson and 14-month-old Parker.

 ‘Something was wrong’

 Warren’s battle with gynecological cancer began in 2012, when she was just 25 years old and experienced sharp pain in her lower abdomen.
-A trip to the emergency room and a CT scan revealed a mass on Warren’s ovary.
+A trip to the emergency room and a CT scan revealed a mass on her ovary.

-Her OB-GYN immediately referred her to Dr. Elizabeth Skinner, an oncologist who specializes in gynecological cancers, at Novant Health Cancer Institute - Winston-Salem.
-Skinner, along with Dr. Samuel Patrick Stuart Jr., a general surgeon at Novant Health, performed a complete hysterectomy, a bowel resection and removal of Warren’s appendix.
+Skinner and Dr. Samuel Patrick Stuart Jr., a general surgeon at Novant Health, performed a complete hysterectomy, a bowel resection and removal of Warren’s appendix.